Is Colmar France Worth Visiting + Photo Diary

 The weather is mild and the Christmas markets are on another level.
 The entire city is decked out in twinkle lights, teddy bears, and holiday decor.
 It's incredible.

-In fact, the Alsatian Christmas markets (not just Colmar, but the surrounding villages as well), are some of my favorite Christmas markets in all of Europe.
+In fact, the Alsatian Christmas markets (not just Colmar, but the surrounding villages as well) are some of my favorite Christmas markets in all of Europe.

 It's why Jake and I have visited multiple times during the holidays.

 I also prefer the holiday season because the Christmas markets give you something to do.
-Its fun to shop, wander, and eat your way through the markets.
+It's fun to shop, wander, and eat your way through the markets.

 Will you love Colmar, France?
 It depends on what type of traveler you are